teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 2. Always the same mesh.
 3. You have to create scripts to setup different material properties.

+Of course there are more pros and cons, but I'm not going deep here.

 # Let's see in practice

+## But first...

+...
+Check if your target device supports it.
+From Unity's documentation, those platforms and APIs support it:

+- DirectX 11 and DirectX 12 on Windows
+- OpenGL Core 4.1+/ES3.0+ on Windows, macOS, Linux, iOS and Android
+- Metal on macOS and iOS
+- Vulkan on Windows and Android
+- PlayStation 4 and Xbox One
+- WebGL (requires WebGL 2.0 API)

 ## Basic example